 The rate of the pulses in one revertive pulsing train varies with the specific "setting" command that is being conveyed.
-The fastest rate

-(which occurs for the various "brush" selections) is about 30 pulses per second.
+The fastest rate (which occurs for the various "brush" selections) is about 32 pulses per second.
+The slowest rate (which occurs in setting incoming group in the incoming selector) is about 2.56 pulses per second.
+All the pulse rates are given in section 20.2.